Testing the Quasar Hubble Diagram with LISA Standard Sirens: Discussion and conclusion

 The great potential of MBHB mergers for cosmology lies however beyond the results one can obtain on $H_0$.
 As we showed in this paper, by using these events as standard sirens LISA will probe the expansion history at $z\gtrsim 2$ with an accuracy possibly not attained by future EM observations, even as a new suite of large-scale structure surveys \cite{desi,euclid,lsst,wfirst,Bull:2020cpe} in the post-reionisation matter-dominated regime, $2 \lesssim z \lesssim 6$, are poised to search for clues to the nature of dark energy and chart the cosmic acceleration.
 Quasars have recently been proposed anew as a standard candles in this redshift range \cite{Risaliti:2018reu}.
 Other methods may also open up this frontier in the coming years, such as line intensity mapping \cite{Bernal:2019gfq,Karkare:2018sar,Kovetz:2017agg}.
 Reconciling the Hubble diagram among all these different methods will be a crucial activity in the future.
 LISA standard sirens offer a proven and complementary method to independently test the Hubble diagram at $z \gtrsim 2$.
 This synergy between GW and EM observations will provide the necessary confidence to reliably test the cosmic expansion at high redshift.

 \acknowledgments We thank Guido Risaliti and Elisabeta Lusso for kindly providing the quasar data from Ref.~\cite{Risaliti:2018reu}.
-We also thank Ollie Burke for his useful help and comments, and Chiara Caprini for comments on the draft.
+We also thank Ollie Burke for his useful help and comments, Chiara Caprini for comments on the draft, and Ryan Hickox for discussions on quasar astrophysics.